Eventually there comes a moment when you serve your business instead of the other way around.

 Starting a business is like starting a relationship.
 Everything is exciting at first.
 You get that “butterfly” feeling in your stomach with the smallest wins, and your day is completely ruined with the smallest setbacks.

 As you get used to the entrepreneurial highs and lows you begin to take everything in stride.
 What used to matter doesn’t anymore.
 It is just more stable and there is comfort in that stability.

 But like any long-term relationship, keeping the flame alive and well takes effort.
-If we get too comfortable then the business suffers.
-We have to find new and creative ways to stay motivated.
+If you get too comfortable then the business suffers.
+You have to find new and creative ways to stay motivated.

 I think this is something any successful business goes through, and if you have dreams of entrepreneurship then this could very well be your reality… and you might not like it.

 Your daily tasks will change, as will your role.
 As you bring on team members you will have to learn to give up control on things that you have always been responsible for.
 Trust me, this is hard.
 It’s something that I am still working on to this day as I learn and grow with the business.